michaelyangbling/Hadoop-MapRed-Website-data-cleaning-and-page-rank-in-paralle_newl/README.md

 All the above jobs can be chained and run in Amazon Web services EMR.

-   Project  alomost done, have finished step 1,2, you can use make.mk to succesfully run in AWS, takes less than one hour when using 11 m4.large machine(set 8 reducers )
+   Project  alomost done, have finished step 1,2 to generate the page rank, you can use make.mk to succesfully run in AWS, takes less than one hour when using 11 m4.large machine(set 8 reducers )